List of Mediterranean Games records in swimming

 The fastest times in the swimming events at the Mediterranean Games are listed by International Mediterranean Games Committee (CIJM) as a list of Mediterranean Games records in swimming.

 The events are held in a long course (50 m) pool.
-The list has been updated after the last Games, held in Tarragona, Spain in 2018.
+The list has been updated after the last Games, held in Taranto, Italy in 2026.

 All records were set in finals unless noted otherwise.